openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 ### Workflow Description

-1. The administrator of a cluster uses the `ContainerRuntimeConfig` object to request that a set of container images are pinned and pre-loaded:
+1. The administrator of a cluster uses the new `PinnedImageSet` object to request that a set of container images are pinned and pre-loaded:

     ```yaml
-    apiVersion: machineconfiguration.openshift.io/v1
+    apiVersion: machineconfiguration.openshift.io/v1alpha1
-    kind: ContainerRuntimeConfig
+    kind: PinnedImageSet
     metadata:
-      name: ...
+      name: my-pinned-images
     spec:
-      containerRuntimeConfig:
+      nodeSelector:
+        matchLabels:
+          node-role.kubernetes.io/control-plane: ""
       pinnedImages:
       - quay.io/openshift-release-dev/ocp-release@sha256:...
       - quay.io/openshift-release-dev/ocp-v4.0-art-dev@sha256:...
       - quay.io/openshift-release-dev/ocp-v4.0-art-dev@sha256:...
       ...
     ```

-1. The machine config operators ensures that all the images are pinned and pulled in all the nodes of the cluster.
+1. The machine config operators ensures that all the images are pinned and pulled in all the nodes that match the node selector.

 ### API Extensions

-There are no new object kinds introduced by this enhancement, but new fields will be added to existing `ContainerRuntimeConfig` objects.
+A new `PinnedImageSet` object will be added to the `machineconfiguration.openshift.io` API group.

-The new fields for the `ContainerRuntimeConfig` object are defined in detail in https://github.com/openshift/machine-config-operator/pull/3839.
+The new object is defined in detail in https://github.com/openshift/machine-config-operator/pull/3839.

 ### Implementation Details/Notes/Constraints